gramster/gramster.github.io/content/post/github-reports.md

         uses: gramster/python-reports@main
         with:
           repository: 'pylance-release'
-          githubToken: ${{ secrets.PAT }}
+          githubToken: ${{ secrets.GITHUB_TOKEN }}
 ```

 This is pretty straightforward now; mostly I just need to give permissions to read issues and commit PRs, specify when the action should run (7:30am daily), and specify the repository and the token.
-The token could have been factored out and accessed directly in the previous step as I use the same token for each report so am repeating myself, but its a minor annoyance.

 ## Customizing this for your use
 If you wanted to make use of this on your own repo(s), I think the approach would vary based on whether you have just one repo or multiple.
 If you have multiple, I would suggest starting with creating a version of the 'Python Team Github Action' tailored to your organization, and then create workflows similar to mine above that use that.
 If you have just a single repo, that might be overkill, and you could just create a workflow that inlines steps from the 'Python Team Github Action' customized for your repo.